1882 Spuyten Duyvil train wreck: Rescue efforts

 Although he had been severely burned on his face and arms in the collision, Hanford took charge.
 Noticing that there was little water left and that what water was being thrown on the flames was having no effect, he shouted for the rescuers to throw snow on the fire instead.
 He began to roll a huge ball of snow from the ground toward the wreck, and others followed his lead.
 As they began throwing their large snowballs on the burning sleepers, other rescuers began extricating the dead and injured.
 They, too, had snow and water thrown on them to offset the heat so they could get the victims out.
 Within a short time all the snow had been scraped from the ground around the crashed cars.

 The local's locomotive's headlight remained lit, which along with the continued illumination in the front of the Empire allowed the removal of all present there before the car was completely engulfed in flames.
 Some died shortly afterwards.
 Rescuers used axes to break open the cars.
 Assemblyman J.W.
 Monk was psychologically overcome after being extricated from the ceiling timbers he had been trapped in.
-Inside the car, as the fire grew worse, Hanford attempted to rescue a young newlywed, Louise Gaylord.
+Inside the car, as the fire grew worse, Hanford attempted to rescue a young newlywed, Mary Louise Valentine (née Gaylord).
 Her husband, whom she had married the night before in Massachusetts, was still alive as well but so trapped in the wreckage as to make rescue impossible in what time was left.
-By contrast, only some of Gaylord's clothing was caught, but she refused Hanford's entreaties to remove enough to escape, and he did not have the time to force her to since it was so hot.
+By contrast, only some of her clothing was caught, but she refused Hanford's entreaties to remove it and escape, and he did not have the time to force her to since it was so hot.